-This honors course is designed to complete a student's preparation for Calculus.
-The standard pre-calculus topics of relation and function, polynomial and rational functions, the analytical geometry of conics, exponential and logarithmic functions, trigonometry, and sequences and series are all covered.
+Honors Precalculus A is designed to complete a student's preparation for Calculus.
+The standard precalculus topics of relation and function, polynomial and rational functions, exponential and logarithmic functions, and trigonometry are all covered.
 These concepts are used in applications throughout the course.

-Grades: 11, 12 Prerequisite: Honors Algebra II (431) or permission of the Department Chair.
+Prerequisite: Honors Algebra II B (419) or permission of the Department Chair.